 Pocklington is a thriving and excellent co-educational independent school 12 miles east of York, providing day and boarding education.

-An enthusiastic and well-qualified graduate is required to join this forwardthinking department who will motivate and stretch all pupils, whilst allowing every child to achieve to the best of their ability.
-Applicants will be required to teach Computer Science up to A Level with confidence and dynamism.
-Experience of teaching coding and programming is essential.
+Enthusiastic and well-qualified graduates are required to join this forward-thinking department who will motivate and stretch all pupils, whilst allowing every child to achieve to the best of their ability.